sillyhatday/12AU7-Headphone-Amplifier/README.md

  not even be possible with this design.

 Using of different valves from the family like a 12AX7 and 12AT7.
 Again my not be possible to make anything good but worth a look at.

+## License

+This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+You are able to copy and redistribute the material in any medium or format, as well as remix, transform, or build upon the material for any purpose (even commercial) - but you must give appropriate credit, provide a link to the license, and indicate if any changes were made.